 Our 10th graders have the unique opportunity to learn about Jewish values, social justice, and political action.
 With 10th graders from TDHS we travel to Washington DC participate in L’Taken.
 The program exposes high school students to a variety of public policy issues, guides them to explore the Jewish values surrounding these issues and teaches them the skills to be an effective social justice advocate.
 The weekend culminates as the teens meet with members of Congress to share their views on social justice topics.
 More information about L’Taken can be found here.

-Our 8-12 graders are invited to participate in our madrichim program as teaching assistants in our Nisayon program.
-Opportunities range from working in self-contained K-3 classes, 4-6 Hebrew classes or with our Mifgash (encounter) electives, and as office help.
-All madrichim receive community service credit and 9-12 graders receive a small stipend.
+Our 8th-12th graders are invited to participate in our madrichim program as teaching assistants.
+Opportunities range from working in self-contained K-3 classes, 4-6 Hebrew classes or with our Chuggim (electives).
+All madrichim receive community service credit and 8th-12th graders receive a small stipend.
+Since classes will be held online this coming fall, madrichim duties will be adjusted to accommodate our virtual learning environment.
+For more information, please contact Rabbi Molly.

 Jewish Camping & Immersive Experiences